angulardart/site-angulardart/src/angular/guide/structural-directives.md

 Angular transforms the `*ngFor` in similar fashion from asterisk (*) syntax through template _attribute_ to template _element_.

-Here's a full-featured application of `NgFor`, written all three ways:
+Here's a full-featured app of `NgFor`, written all three ways:

 <?code-excerpt "lib/app_component.html (inside-ngfor)"?>
 ```